rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 ### Install certificate on Managed Hosting solutions

-If you have requested an SSL certificate for your Rackspace Managed Hosting server by submitting a Rackspace ticket, Rackspace installs the certificate for you.
+If you have requested an SSL certificate for your Rackspace managed server by submitting a Rackspace ticket, Rackspace installs the certificate for you.
 You should provide details including where you want the certificate installed and your private key file.